 - For children- birth certificate and/or secondary evidence showing the parent/child relationship

 - For siblings- birth certificates of all parties showing that the petitioner and beneficiary share at least 1 parent

 - Proof of the Petitioner’s US citizenship or LPR status

 - The USC petitioner should submit proof of US citizenship, which can include a copy of their US birth certificate or Consular Report of Birth Abroad, US passport, Naturalization Certificate or Certificate of Citizenship

 - The LPR petitioner must submit a copy of the green card or valid I-551 stamp

 - Form G-28 (Notice of Appearance for the Attorney or Representative) if represented by counsel.

-Family based immigration has many benefits for U.S. citizens or permanent residents that want to be reunited with family, be it a spouse and children, a newly adopted child, or brothers and sisters.
-The closeness of the relationship will determine if the foreign national can be sponsored under the family based categories, and if they can how long it will take for them to get the immigrant visa.
+Family based immigration has many benefits for US citizens or permanent residents that want to be reunited with family, be it a spouse and children, a newly adopted child, parents or brothers and sisters.
+Congress’ recognition of the importance of family has kept millions of family units together and the U.S. has only benefitted from this.

 What VisaPro Customers Are Saying